-This Stuffed chicken breast dish is one of our favorite recipes ever.
+This Stuffed chicken breast dish is one of our favourite recipes ever.
 This bacon-wrapped stuffed chicken breast is stuffed with Swiss cheese and spinach and then baked until tender and juicy.

-- 4 boneless, skinless chicken breasts and they are about 1 1/2 pounds total
+- Four boneless, skinless chicken breasts and they are about 1 1/2 pounds total.

 - 4 ounces cream cheese, at room temperature

 - 2 ounces shredded mozzarella cheese (about 1/2 cup)

 - 1 (10-ounce) box frozen spinach, thawed and squeezed to remove excess moisture

 - 1/2 small sweet onion, grated

 - Gather everything, all ingredients, and appliance you need to cook your dish.
 And start with preparation: clean everything, all appliance, and ingredients.
 Then peel and cut the onion and cut the chicken.
 And wash it with the cleaning water.
 Remove any waste on the chicken.